Book a Call

 I remember those quiet summer weekend afternoons when I was young, with nothing to do.

-Back then, I didn’t have an iPhone or a camera, and even if I had taken a photo, it would never have captured the moments—
+Back then, I didn’t have an iPhone or a camera, and even if I had taken a photo, it would never have captured those precious moments— the little clay pillars, the colors of each lovely pebble, the balmy scent of the bush, the symphony of the breeze moving through the leaves of the tall eucalyptus trees, and the unforgettable feeling of the cool, fresh water.

 The Strength It Gave Me

-I believe my experiences in the bush, without parents hovering, were an important part of my ability to push through difficult, daunting events in my life.
+I believe my experiences in the bush, without parents hovering, were an important part of my ability to push through difficult and daunting events in my life.

 It gave us confidence as we learned how to overcome obstacles by our own wits.